AmaanOMO/Tabia/README.md

 ## 🔐 Auth Flow

+### v2 (Supabase)
+- User signs in with Supabase Auth (Google OAuth)
+- Frontend communicates directly with Supabase using authenticated client
+- User data automatically synced to `users` table with RLS policies
+- All session data secured with Row Level Security

+### v1 (Spring Boot - Reference)
 - User signs in with Firebase Auth (Google login)
 - Frontend includes ID token in `Authorization: Bearer <token>` headers
 - Spring Boot verifies ID token and stores UID + email in users table
 - All session data is scoped to that UID